Russian opposition leader Alexei Navalny arrested during protests

 Within minutes of arriving at Pushkinskaya Square, where hundreds of protesters had gathered, Navalny was wrestled into a patrol van by police, in dramatic footage posted on Youtube.

-Moscow Police said Navalny taken to a police station for arraignment and to be charged for illegally organizing a protest.
+Moscow Police said Navalny was taken to a police station for arraignment on charges of illegally organizing a protest.
 If found guilty, he faces 30 days in detention and a fine.

-Earlier Navalny said police forced their way into his Moscow office, hours before the protests were due to take place.

-Navalny, a longtime critic of President Vladimir Putin, broadcast CCTV footage of what he says is the moment police forced their entry into the office.

-Navalny has called for nationwide protests and for supporters to boycott what he calls rigged presidential elections, set to take place March 18.
+Navalny, a longtime critic of President Vladimir Putin, has called for nationwide protests and for supporters to boycott what he calls rigged presidential elections, set to take place March 18.

-Following the office raid, Navalny urged supporters to join the protests later Sunday.
+Coordinating protests in the largest country in the world by land mass is no small task, and the Russian Interior Ministry said events coordinated with local authorities were held in 46 places.

+Demonstrations have ranged from gatherings of a few dozen in remote areas to about a thousand people in central Moscow -- which the Interior Ministry described as an "uncoordinated mass demonstration."

+Protesters also turned out in arctic areas of the country, where the temperature during winter is around -40 degrees, said CNN's Fred Pleitgen in Moscow.

+Elsewhere, there were 600 demonstrators in Russia's third-most populous city, Novosibirsk, and 550 protesters in Nizhny Novgorod in western Russia, the ministry said.

 "I am proud of all those who joined us today in any capacity: from Magadan to Sochi.
 From the FBK office to the headquarters in Kemerovo.
 From Krasnodar to Yakutsk, where the meeting took place at -40.
-These are real citizens," he said in a Facebook post.
+These are real citizens," Navalny said in a Facebook post.

 "Be real citizens.
 Go out to the demo in your city."